-If Electric Mirror’s American story seems a reflection of the successful American dream, that’s the way the Mischel family sees it too.
+If Electric Mirror’s success story seems a reflection of the American dream, that’s the way the Mischel family sees it too.
 Starting small, and sharing a vision, their dream is still unfolding even as their business has gone global.

 “For us, it’s always been about faith and family,” said founder and President Jim Mischel, a philosophy that hasn’t changed since he first set up shop in his family’s home in the Pacific Northwest.

-Jim Mischel Sr., or “Doc”, a former dentist with the heart of an inventor, and now Electric Mirror’s Chairman and Vice President of Research and Development, had spent many happy hours working on projects in the family’s three-car garage.
-So it was only natural, he says, when son Jim wanted to launch his business there.
+Jim Mischel Sr., or “Doc”, a former dentist with the heart of an inventor, and now Electric Mirror’s Chairman and Vice President of Research and Development, had spent many happy hours working on projects in the family’s garage.
+So it was only natural, he says, when he, along with his son Jim, wanted to launch his business there.

 Jim’s expanded production line soon included luxury lighted mirrors and makeup mirrors, an area in which he saw huge potential for upscale hotels.
 That foresight would later be realized in a big way, but in the beginning the hotel industry was slow to share his vision.
 “It took two to three years minimum before our concept caught on.”